-Obesity, depression found to be root causes of daytime sleepinessJune 13th, 2012 in Health /
+Obesity, depression found to be root causes of daytime sleepinessJune 13, 2012 in Medicine & Health / Health

 Wake up, America, and lose some weight it's keeping you tired and prone to accidents.
 Three studies being presented today at sleep 2012 conclude that obesity and depression are the two main culprits making us excessively sleepy while awake.